ExamDay/NeuralGREWT/README.md

 Let's test this hypothesis.

-One good first set to learning grammar rules might be to identify the different categories of symbols present in a given language.
+One good first step to learning grammar rules might be to identify the different categories of symbols present in a given language.

 Symbols will be said to share a syntactic <em>category</em> in proportion to their mutual interchangability.